MG Software.

 What is DDoS Protection? - Explanation & Meaning

-• A news website that withstands a volumetric DDoS attack during a major news event thanks to Cloudflare's anycast network distributing traffic across multiple data centers.
+• A news website that withstands an 800 Gbps volumetric DDoS attack during a major news event thanks to Cloudflare's anycast network distributing traffic across multiple data centers, while legitimate readers access the site without interruption.

-• An online store that activates rate limiting during Black Friday to block bots attempting to mass-purchase products while allowing real customers to shop unhindered.
+• An online store that activates adaptive rate limiting during Black Friday to block bots attempting mass purchases, with thresholds dynamically adjusted based on real-time traffic analysis so genuine customers shop unhindered.

-• A gaming platform that implements application-layer DDoS protection with WAF rules that detect and block repeated identical requests without affecting legitimate players.
+• A gaming platform implementing Layer 7 DDoS protection with WAF rules that detect and block repeated identical requests, supplemented by JavaScript challenges for suspicious sessions, without affecting legitimate players.

 Related terms